 Each For All: The Co-operative Connection is a one-hour weekly current affairs and advocacy program bringing you profiles, interviews, and reports from the world of co-ops.
 If you know nothing about co-ops but are interested in a democratic business model, or if you wrote the book on co-ops and want to hear what’s happening in the co-op world, join us every week at 8pm on Tuesday on CFRO, Vancouver Co-op Radio (Live-stream).

 Got a co-operative idea?
 Tell us about it! firstname.lastname@example.org

-Host and senior producer Robin Puga has been with Each For All from its beginning in 2006.
+Host and executive producer Robin Puga has been with Each For All from its beginning in 2006.
 Robin studied at the British Columbia Institute of Co-operative Studies (BCICS) and is active in the co-op community.
-In addition to working in the technology sector he’s a member of a worker co-op named CanTrust and board member of the BC Co-op Association.
+In addition to working in the technology sector he’s a founding member of the CanTrust worker co-op and board member of the BC Co-op Association.

 History of Each For All

 Each For All: The Co-operative Connection began airing on Victoria’s CFUV radio in May 2006.
 We started as a project of the British Columbia Institute of Co-operative Studies (BCICS) with the blessing of its director, Dr. Ian MacPherson.
 The idea was pretty simple; take Co-operative Studies to the airwaves.
 We wanted to tell co-operative’s stories, examine the co-operative sector, and share the knowledge with the widest possible audience.

 The BCICS project was coordinated by Robin Puga who also co-hosts.
 BCICS alumni Eryk Martin, Lindsay Kearns, and Colin Dower were among the early producers and hosts.